 He certainly dosen’t look to have the confidence of his captain Steven Gerrard, going back as far as the home game against Lyon, Gerrards body language towards Benitez has been telling for me.

 Will Gerrard leave Anfield in the summer if Benitez is still there?
 I think he will.

 The benefits of keeping him

-With the financial troubles Liverpool are in, the amount of money his contract is worth and all his backroom staff – that would also probably have to go with him – would cost the club a fortune.
+Well, are there really any?
+I suppose there is with the financial troubles Liverpool are in, the amount of money his contract is worth and all his backroom staff – that would also probably have to go with him – would cost the club a fortune.

 Also would a big name manager be prepared to take over such is the clubs finances and uncertainty over the yanks future plans?